Papillomavirus, despite negative paps

 Addressing Your Question

 In short, we don’t have to worry, but we should take care of this nuisance.
-I have heard from many friends who have had HPV colonisation, laser, etc. And who have had a very normal life, and the operations themselves have not caused them any particular discomfort.
+I have heard from many friends who have had colonisation.
+Laser, etc., and who have had a very normal life, and the operations themselves have not caused them any particular discomfort.
 Why should it be bad for us?
 Don’t worry; let’s not bandage our heads before falling; positivity will help our immune system.